kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - study historical sources relating to the translation process of the Book of Mormon
 - [how might Joseph have written it](https://www.mormonstories.org/podcast/visions-in-a-seer-stone-joseph-smith-and-the-making-of-the-book-of-mormon-william-l-davis/)
 - read the Urantia book
+- [ ] talk about how stylometry demonstrates that Joseph had a reasonable level of influence on the English text of the Book of Mormon (see [this](http://www.withoutend.org/stylistic-drift-book-mormon-dictation/))

 ## scriptural literalism in the Book of Mormon